c1au6i0/COVID-19/README.md

 # covid-19

-A Shiny App, hosted [here](https://rden.shinyapps.io/covid-19/), **to monitor the trends of COVID-19 confirmed cases, deaths and recovered in each U.S. state** and the **number of specimens tested for COVID-19 in all U.S**.
+A Shiny App, hosted [here](https://rden.shinyapps.io/covid-19/), **to monitor the trends of COVID-19 confirmed and deaths cases in each U.S. state** and the **number of specimens tested for COVID-19 in all U.S**.
 Data are updated daily.